Andriamahay11master/SpendWise/README.md

 | ------------- | ------------------------------------- |
 | `npm run dev` | Start the Express API with hot reload |

+The backend package does not currently include automated tests.
+Its `npm test` script is the default placeholder and exits with an error.

 ## Backend API overview

 The server exposes CRUD-style routes for expense and category management.